 The minimum size for a single outlet storm detention release pipe shall be 12 inches RCP with a minimum restrictor size of 2 inches SDR 26.
 If restrictor size is greater than 12 inches then the outlet pipe must be at least one size larger than restrictor.

 All restrictors shall be a pipe restrictor that is grouted-in-place.
-The restrictor cannot be the outlet storm sewer.
-Weirs within storm structures are not acceptable.
+The restrictor cannot be the

 The maximum stormwater ponding depth in any parking area shall not exceed one foot for more than 4 hours.